janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 thumbnail #=> #<Tempfile>
 ```

-## Processing on attachment
+## Eager processing

-Processing on attachment is provided by the [derivatives] Shrine plugin.
-You
+Generating and saving a set of processed files is provided by the
-use it be declaring a processor, and then calling it where needed.
-The most
+**[derivatives]** Shrine plugin.
+We use it by defining a processor that returns
-common place to call it is after file validation:
+processed files, and then trigger the creation at the desired time:

 ```rb
 Shrine.plugin :derivatives